raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Instantaneous

 Describe or name a specific kind of beast or plant.
-Concentrating on the voice of nature in your surroundings, you learn the direction and distance to the closest creature or plant of that kind within 5 miles, if any are present.
+Concentrating on the voice of nature in your surroundings, you learn the direction and distance to the closest creature or plant of that kind within 8.0km, if any are present.

 ##### Locate Creature